cweiske/tolino-api-docs/api/pageplace.bosh-bosh-rest-userid-xxx.rst

 ======================================================
 Step 5 in the `Login process`_.

-Check if the device has been registered already to a user. (?
-FIXME)
+FIXME: Check if the device has been registered already to a user.

 Example ``xxx`` value: ``665fc389ef4e47258c5db9fa7821bd19``.

 There is some explanation about the hardware id in `tolino-python: tolinocloud.py <https://github.com/hzulla/tolino-python/blob/c655dbcd1b23e3874fd7dc78736570ac27ff5123/tolinocloud.py#L42>`_.

 Request
 =======